unhcr/koboloadeR/README.md

 ### Challenges with Household Survey analysis

 Household survey often results in dataset with over 300 variables to process & explore.
 In Humanitarian Environment, deadlines to get insights from those dataset are often tight.
 Manual processing is very lengthy and can be done only for a limited part of the dataset.
 Often, because of those challenges, a lot of potential insights are not discovered.
+This package is developped to support this challenge around data crunching.
+It's part of the initiative around an [Integrated Framework for Household Survey (IFHS): A toolkit to facilitate design, collection & analysis](https://unhcr.github.io/Integrated-framework-household-survey/).

 ### Data Crunching